electrode-io/electrode-native/README.md

 - [New feature] Add `ern miniapp upgrade <platformVersion>` command
 - [New feature] Add `ern platform fix <platformVersion>` command
 - [Improvement] Only show banner / help whenever command is invalid/incomplete
-- [Improvement] Show compatibility table (verbose mode) when checking for platform compatibility (for now only done when checking for native app compatibility).
 - [Improvement] Show help whenever a command is mistyped (for now it just shows the banner)

 `ern-cauldron-api` / `ern-cauldron-cli`

 - [Improvement] Command line should accept an optional argument to specify the port on which to start the cauldron
-- [Fix] Check out thread safety.
-Db is stored as a local file, what happens if two users try to write to it at the same time ?
 - [Improvement] Consider using a more robust database for storage.

 `ern-api-gen`

 - [New feature] Support multi-parameter requests.
-- [Improvement] Add array support for request/event payload

 `ern-model-gen`